sealoving/jekyll-now/about.md

 Hi, thanks for visiting my site!

 I'm a data scientist and math enthusiast.
-Check out my [portafolio]() for some cool projects, and take a look at my [blog](https://sealoving.github.io/) if you would like to read more.
+Check out my [portafolio]() for some cool projects, or my [blog](https://sealoving.github.io/) to read more.

 Before transitioning to data science, I received a B.S. in Mathematics and a Ph.D in Civil Engineering.
 My primary field of study was numerical methods for geomorphology and coastal engineering.
 Here is a list of my peer-reviewed [publications](https://scholar.google.com/citations?user=N08QGhsAAAAJ&hl=en).